This post may contain affiliate links. Please read our disclosure policy.

 Jam Filling

-- 1 cup strawberry jam (or flavor of choice)
+- 1 cup strawberry jam, or filling of choice

 Egg Wash